-- Regular monitoring, collection, analysis and evaluation of information on the most frequent disasters in the country - Coordination of all Early Warning System/ Information Service providers in order to harmonize the information available on Disaster Management - Production of regular Early Warning Disaster Management bulletins and publications - Maintenance of a data base of information and trends on Disaster Management in the country - Development of hazard maps and disaster risk profiles based on a baseline year; and continue to update this information for future scenario planning in collaboration with other partners and stakeholders b.
-Directorate of Coordination
+- Regular monitoring, collection, analysis and evaluation of information on the most frequent disasters in the country - Coordination of all Early Warning System/ Information Service providers in order to harmonize the information available on Disaster Management - Production of regular Early Warning Disaster Management bulletins and publications - Maintenance of a data base of information and trends on Disaster Management in the country - Development of hazard maps and disaster risk profiles based on a baseline year; and continue to update this information for future scenario planning in collaboration with other partners and stakeholders - To establish a National Disaster Resource Centre.
+This Resource Centre will monitor, collect and collate all relevant information and data pertaining to Early Warning Systems and any other information on disasters; maintain the hazard mapping and disaster monitoring database; and keep all evaluation and impact assessment reports on disaster response interventions, on lessons learning and on contributing to best practices.

+b.
+Directorate of Institutional Coordination